On the Word Problem for Special Monoids

 The study of algorithmic properties of algebraic structures has a rich and fascinating history, linking with a vast number of different areas of mathematics.
-One of the central problems for an algebraic structure is the \textit{word problem}, the problem of, given a presentation of the structure in terms of generators and relations, deciding whether or not two arbitrary words over the generators represent the same element of the structure.
-This problem can be dated back to the early 20th century with investigations by Dehn and Thue \cite{Dehn1911, Thue1914}.
-Natural algebraic structures to investigate in this line are monoids, semigroups with an identity element.
-Specialising further, a \textit{special monoid} (or \textit{Makanin monoid}) is one which admits a presentation in which all the defining relations are of the form $w_i = 1$.
-The formal study of special monoids can be said to have been initiated in 1958 by Tse{\u{\i}}tin \cite{Tseitin1958}, who also named them, although special monoids with a single defining relation $w=1$ had implicitly already been studied in 1914 by Thue \cite{Thue1914}.
-The first structured approach was, however, due to Adian and his students in the 1960s, see especially \cite{Adjan1960, Adian1962, Adjan1966, Makanin1966}.
+One of the central problems for an algebraic structure is the \textit{word problem}.
+This is the problem of, given a presentation of the structure in terms of generators and relations, deciding whether or not two given words over the generators represent the same element of the structure.
+This problem can be dated back to the early 20th century in the investigations by Dehn and Thue \cite{Dehn1911, Thue1914}.
+Natural algebraic structures to investigate with respect to this problem are monoids, i.e. semigroups with an identity element.
+A \textit{special} monoid is one which admits a presentation in which all the defining relations are of the form $w = 1$.
+Special monoids were first defined, and given their name, in 1958 by Tse{\u{\i}}tin \cite[p.
+178]{Tseitin1958}, although special monoids with a single defining relation $w=1$ had implicitly already been studied in 1914 by Thue \cite[\S3, \S5--8]{Thue1914}.
+Indeed, \cite[Problem~II]{Thue1914} asks precisely for a solution to the word problem for special one-relation monoids $\pres{Mon}{A}{w=1}$, and the remainder of Thue's article deals with solving special cases of precisely this problem.\footnote{Thue, ibid. p.
+8: ``Man kann sich nun die gro{\ss}e Aufgabe (II) stellen: [...]
+Das eigentliche Ziel unserer Abhandlung besteht nur darin, die L\"osung einiger Beispiele dieser Aufgabe zu geben''.} Thus special monoids form one of the cornerstones of combinatorial semigroup theory.

+The first structured approach to special monoids, however, was due to Adian and his student Makanin in the 1960s \cite{Adian1960, Adian1962, Adian1966, Makanin1966, Makanin1966b}.
+The usage of the term \textit{special} for such monoids was subsequently exported beyond the Soviet Union; it appears to have been first introduced to the French school by Lallement \cite[p.
+371]{Lallement1974}, and to the German by Jantzen \cite{Jantzen1981}, both of whom explicitly borrow the phrase from Adian \cite{Adian1966}.
+Other terms in use, before \textit{special} became standard, were \textit{unitary}, used by e.g. Book \cite{Book1982}, and \textit{trivial}, used by e.g. Cochet \cite{Cochet1971}; the usage of this latter term is (justifiably) derided by Jantzen \cite[p.
+72]{Jantzen1981}.
+A rewriting of Adian's and Makanin's proofs and results into the language of rewriting systems was later made by Zhang in the early 1990s.
+Other authors have also investigated special monoids, see e.g. \cite{Benois1973, Kashintsev1978, Kashintsev1993}.